 Optimum Blood Pressure: 115 / 75

-Additionally, hypertension usually is a result of too little exercise, bad detox, and low mental well-being.
+Additionally, hypertension is usually a result of too little exercise, bad detox, and low mental well-being.
 By implementing the foundation building blocks of nutrition, exercise, detox and mental well-being we can usually revert our blood pressure to optimum ranges.

 Tracking our body weight is easy, using a connected scale like the "Withings Smart Body Analyzer" that conveniently tracks its measurements in a web portal and a mobile app.
 Every quarter we have our body composition analyzed as well.
 Unfortunately, we find the Withings built-in fat measurement (just as all other cheap fat measuring scales) very erratic and not unusable.